 A main library with branches is considered one library with other physical facilities or outlets.
 The library may have a Chief Executive Officer, Library Director, and Branch Managers.
-They are governed by one board or in some cases, an advisory board if the library is a part of county or city government.
+They are governed by one board.
+In some cases an advisory board helps to guide the library if the library is a part of county or city government.